BigPolarBear1/factorization/README.md

 However, if we have a linear coefficient, for example 5 mod 13, then calculating what that coefficient will be at +4387, is simply taking the square root of (5**2-4*4387) mod 13.
 So thats how you generate smaller values on that other side of the congruence instead of adding +4387 to the polynomial.
 Ofcourse THEN you need to take a square root over a finite field somehow after the linear algebra step.
 AND THAT I WILL FIGURE OUT NOW IN THE COMING DAYS.

+I have written some code already, and it does work, it generates the correct linear coefficients and roots mod p instead of using +n for the second polynomial, the only thing that's missing is taking a square root over a finite field.
+That's the only thing missing right now.